Gerda Weissmann Klein: Life after the war

+Meaningful Work

+Along with her granddaughter Alysa Cooper, she co-founded Citizenship Counts in 2008.
+The organization a national, 501(c)(3) non-profit that was established so she could give back in small measure to her adopted country for all of the privileges she received after becoming a U.S. citizen.
+Its mission is to educate today’s youth on the tenets of citizenship, teach them to appreciate their rights and responsibilities as Americans and give them a chance to celebrate with new citizens by hosting a naturalization ceremony or celebration of citizenship at their school.

+As the Founder, Gerda Weissmann Klein, describes her passion for giving back through Citizenship Counts as such: “To perpetuate the miracle that is America, we must teach our children about its rich history as a nation of immigrants who chose this country and have given meaning to its ideals.
+Citizenship Counts will engage today’s students in civics education, combined with active participation in a naturalization ceremony, to help ensure that the citizens of tomorrow will continue to foster tolerance, understanding, service to one another, and a greater appreciation for the privilege and responsibility of citizenship.”

 Awards and recognition

 Presidential Medal of Freedom

-On February 15, 2011, President Barack Obama presented Weissmann Klein and 14 other recipients with the 2010 Presidential Medal of Freedom the highest civilian award in the United States.
+On February 15, 2011, President Barack Obama presented Weissmann Klein and 14 other recipients with the 2010 Presidential Medal of Freedom, the highest civilian award in the United States.
 At the ceremony in the East Room of the White House, President Obama announced, "This year's Medal of Freedom recipients reveal the best of who we are and who we aspire to be."
 He stated the following as Klein was presented with her Presidential Medal of Freedom:

 By the time she was 21, Gerda Klein had spent six years living under Nazi rule—three of them in concentration camps.
 Her parents and brother had been taken away.
 Her best friend had died in her arms during a 350 mi death march.
 And she weighed only 68 lb when she was found by American forces in an abandoned bicycle factory.
 But Gerda survived.
 She married the soldier who rescued her.
 And ever since—as an author, a historian, and a crusader for tolerance—she has taught the world that it is often in our most hopeless moments that we discover the extent of our strength and the depth of our love.

 President Obama then read a statement from Weissmann Klein: "I pray you never stand at any crossroads in your own lives, but if you do, if the darkness seems so total, if you think there is no way out, remember, never ever give up."